ChurchSafety Logo and homepage linkPencil

 Emergency lighting requirements

-• How many people use the building
+• How many people use the building;

-• The availability of 'borrowed' lighting from, say, street lights
+• The availability of 'borrowed' lighting from, say, street lights.

-Emergency lighting units are available in two broad categories: 'non-maintained' (which come on only in a power failure) or 'maintained' (which can be on all the time).
 Most of the time, non-maintained units would be installed.
-Maintained lights should usually be installed for exits and exit signs as a preference to non-maintained fittings if the room is used in darkness (such as for a theatrical or film presentation).
-As a minimum, emergency lighting should last for 3 hours in a power failure.
+Maintained lights should usually be installed to cover exits and for use on internally-illuminated exit signs as a preference to non-maintained fittings if the room is used in darkness (such as for a theatrical or film presentation).
+As a minimum for Churches and Places of Worship, emergency lighting should last for 3 hours in a power failure, but other time durations might be desirable.

-In larger Churches and Places of Worship, even if you have emergency lighting installed, it would be recommended that stewards and staff have torches available.
 Note that it is not usually considered acceptable to use real flame (candles, oil lamps and suchlike) as an emergency lighting source.

 Where to install fittings